 Landscape Dynamics are part of the Environmental Setting National Protocol, which is currently under final review.
 Landscape Dynamics provide summary statistics for landscape-level indicators for use in natural resource management, planning, and interpretation.
 The statistics are also used by ecologists and other park scientists in analyses, reports, and park projects.

-Indicators measured include population density, road density, area without roads, generic land cover, impervious surface, land cover pattern density, and land cover pattern morphology.
+Indicators measured include population density, road density, areas without roads, generic land cover, impervious surfaces, land-cover pattern density, and land-cover pattern morphology.

 - Explore available data layers with the Landscape Dynamics Map Viewer.
-Create simple map images that can be used in resource briefs or reports.
+Create simple map images that can be used in documents and reports.

 - Create your own maps in ArcGIS, or create your own web app, using Landscape Dynamics Map and Feature Services

-- Download data from the IRMA Data Store Landscape Dynamics Project (coming soon...).
+- Coming soon, download data from the IRMA Data Store Landscape Dynamics Project.